Grand Valley River Corridor

 The communities of the Grand Valley are committed to a data-driven approach to steward a resilient, vibrant, and healthy river corridor that supports agriculture, habitat and wildlife, recreation, economic growth and sustainable development benefiting today and future generations.

-The Grand Valley River Vision was reviewed and finalized by the RCI Advisory Council
+The Grand Valley River Vision was reviewed and finalized by the GVRCI Advisory Council

 Goals